Townsville: Economy

 The city has a diverse economy with strengths in education, healthcare, retail, construction and manufacturing.
 It is a defence hub and is home to thousands of military personnel.
 It is also a major manufacturing and processing hub.
-Townsville is the only city globally to refine three different base metals — zinc, copper, and nickel — and it is planned in the near future to be home to a $2billion lithium-ion battery manufacturing facility developed by the Imperium3 consortium in partnership with Siemens.
+Townsville is the only city globally to refine three different base metals — zinc, copper, and nickel.
 Nickel ore is imported from Indonesia, the Philippines and New Caledonia and processed at the Yabulu Nickel refinery, 30 km north of the port.
 Zinc ore is transported by rail from the Cannington Mine, south of Cloncurry, for smelting at the Sun Metals refinery south of Townsville.
 Copper concentrate from the smelter at Mount Isa is also railed to Townsville for further refining at the copper refinery at Stuart..
 The zinc refinery is one of the world's largest with an expansion from 2019.

 Townsville has several large public assets as a result of its relative position and population.
 These include the largest campus of the oldest university in northern Queensland, James Cook University, the Australian Institute of Marine Science headquarters, Great Barrier Reef Marine Park Authority, the large Army base at Lavarack Barracks, and RAAF Base Townsville.